ozkar99/ozkar99.github.io/_posts/2017-08-12-always-add-context-to-your-logs.markdown

 We can already see that this smells really bad.

-The problem with this approuch is that when you want to actually debug something and see the logs, you will see something like this:
+The problem with this approach is that when you want to actually debug something and see the logs, you will see something like this:

 Timestamp|Level|Message
 XXXX-XX-XX XX:XX:XX|ERROR|System.NullReferenceException: Object reference not set to an instance of an object...